pborenstein/pborenstein.com.2019/src/articles/categories.md

 We'll specify categories
-in front matter like this:
+with the `category` page-level property like this:

 ``` text
 ---